daviddias/blog.daviddias.me/drafts/2015-09-XY-real-time-communications-the-challenges-solved-with-webrtc.md

   - P2P architecture stack
     - enumerate issues and things we have to have to overcome them
   - WebRTC Stack
-    - describe what is going to be analised
+    - describe what is going to be analised (what WeBRTC also offers, but that will not be covered, like getUserMedia and Statistics in this post)
     - Establishing a Connection
       - Stun
       - Turn